-The plan area comprises approximately 630 acres and is bounded by I-277 and Independence Boulevard on the north, the Seaboard Coastal Railroad on the east, Briar Creek on the south, and Randolph Road/ Fourth Street, South Laurel Avenue, and Providence Road on the west.
+The Plan Area comprises approximately 630 acres and is bounded by I-277 and Independence Boulevard on the north, the Seaboard Coastal Railroad on the east, Briar Creek on the south, and Randolph Road/Fourth Street, South Laurel Avenue, and Providence Road on the west.
+These boundaries are slightly different from the commonly accepted boundaries of the Elizabeth neighborhood.

-The area north of the plan boundary between Independence Boulevard and Central Avenue/ East Tenth Street, including Sunnyside, has historically been considered part of the Elizabeth neighborhood.
+The area north of the plan boundary between Independence Boulevard and Central Avenue/East Tenth Street, including Sunnyside, has historically been considered part of the Elizabeth neighborhood.
 However, it is not within the boundaries of this area plan.
 Three other plans provide land use and planning guidance for this area: the Belmont Area Plan (2003), the Plaza Central Pedscape Plan (2004), and the Sunnyside Pedscape and Land Use Plan (2003).
-The Elizabeth plan area also encompasses Crescent Heights, a neighborhood not considered a part of Elizabeth.
+The Elizabeth Plan Area also encompasses Crescent Heights, a neighborhood not considered a part of Elizabeth.

-(See Map 1, Area Plan Boundary on page 3 for the plan area boundaries as well as the traditional Elizabeth neighborhood boundaries.)
+(See Map 1 on Page XX for the Plan Area boundaries as well as the traditional Elizabeth neighborhood boundaries.)

-Key Opportunities and Challenges
+Key Opportunities and Issues

-An understanding of existing conditions, including feedback received from the public during the planning process, reveals both opportunities to build upon and challenges to consider.
-Key opportunities and challenges, highlighted below, were discussed at the first public meeting and formed the basis for the vision statement and, ultimately, the plan policies.
+An understanding of existing conditions, including feedback received from the public during the planning process, reveals both opportunities to build upon and issues to consider.
+Key opportunities and issues, highlighted below, were discussed at the first public meeting and formed the basis for the vision statement and ultimately, the plan policies.